cryogen-project/cryogen-docs/resources/templates/md/docs/writing-posts.md

 ### Images and Markdown

 All images should be included in your Markdown content in the following format.
-(If `img` were a folder that you created under `resources/templates`.)
+(If `img` were a folder that you created under `content`.)

 ```
 ![Image 1](/img/img01.png)